TL;DR

 How accurate is RPE for autoregulation training?

 RPE becomes more accurate with experience and consistent application.
-Research shows trained lifters can reliably estimate RPE within 0.5-1 point of actual intensity.
-The key is using the same scale consistently and calibrating your ratings over time.
+Trained lifters can generally estimate RPE close to their actual effort once they've calibrated the scale across many sessions.
+The key is using the same scale consistently and refining your ratings over time.

 Can beginners use autoregulation effectively?